locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 Here are some common aspects of expected performance to include in your SLA:
 * Data freshness: How current is the data?
 Is the data live, updated every hour or ready at 7am every morning?
 A potential approach is to categorize KPIs / models / data sources using "tiers of freshness" (e.g., intraday, daily, weekly)
-* Query speed: Query speed is a challenging aspect to quantify as your data warehouse most likely supports several different use cases in your data warehouse (types of data and queries).
+* Query speed: Query speed is a challenging aspect to quantify as your data warehouse most likely supports several different use cases (types of data and queries).
 Average query run time is a good place to start, but you may need to create a more nuanced metric (e.g., X% of queries finish in <Y seconds)
 * Data reliability / quality: Certainly you aspire to produce correct numbers, but it may not be possible to ensure perfection.
 I recommend tiering KPIs with descending levels of reliability - from your "bullet proof" metrics down to the numbers you put in the data warehouse for someone, but have not QA'd yet.
 I also recommend investing in the [Data Quality Flywheel]({{< relref "data-dies-in-darkness.md" >}}) to make data quality everyone's responsibility
 * Ease of use / documentation: This can be a general commitment to deliver the data in a way that is simple and easy to use.
 However, you can also commit to producing detailed documentation (e.g., tool tips in your business intelligence tool, data dictionary)